 The widow Kraehmer appeared in person and asked for the continuation of her gift of grace.

-Krähmer's late addresses – and the birth of an illegitimate son
+Krähmer's late addresses – and the birth of her illegitimate son

 Apart from her 1856 trip to Germany, Caroline Krähmer's family life during the last decades of her life has never been the subject of serious research.
 What has made research difficult so far is the simple fact that the archival sources which offer more detailed information can only be found through systematic and time-consuming searches.
 So far, three of Krähmer's late residential addresses from the time after 1850 have been identified.
 In 1850 Caroline Krähmer and her four children are documented to have lived at Landstraße 630 (today Mechelgasse 9).